Travel details

 Private car transfer

-You will be transferred to Addis Ababa International Airport and board your departing flight.
+You will be transferred to Addis Ababa Bole International Airport and check in for your departing flight.
 We hope you enjoyed the tour.
-We sincerely look forward to serving you again.
+We look forward to serving you again.

 [English Guide]